Sarah Brightman: 2011–2015: UNESCO, Dreamchaser and space tourism

-2016–2017: Order of Merit of the Italian Republic, Continuous touring
+2016–2017: Order of Merit of the Italian Republic, continuous touring

-On 2 June 2016, Brightman was bestowed the Italian decoration 'Cavaliere' in the Ordine al Merito della Repubblica Italiana by the Consul General of Italy, Francesco Genuardi.
+On 2 June 2016, Brightman received the Italian decoration 'Cavaliere' in the Ordine al Merito della Repubblica Italiana by the Consul General of Italy, Francesco Genuardi.
 During the ceremony, Genuardi expressed, the motivation of Brightman's distinction: "Ms. Sarah Brightman who with her extraordinary voice and with her excellent music has contributed in an excellent way in spreading the Italian language and culture at a high level worldwide".
 The private ceremony was held on the occasion of the Festa della Repubblica Italiana (The Italian National Day) at the Consulate General of Italy in New York City.

 On 6 July 2016, Brightman released her eighth compilation album: Gala – The Collection.
 This album was released exclusively on Japan in commemoration of the tour, Gala: An Evening with Sarah Brightman.
 The concert tour would later add more destinations, presenting shows in other Asian countries, such as South Korea, China and Taiwan.
 Once finished in March 2017, Brightman had presented 25 shows in three different continents.
 During the same month, Brightman performed at Starmus 3 Festival in Tenerife, Canary Islands, in honour of Professor Stephen Hawking along with composer Hans Zimmer and Anathema.
 On 7 January 2017, Brightman presided over the naming ceremony as godmother of the Richard Branson's new 600-guest ship MV Seabourn Encore, the first of two new all-suite vessels for the company.

 On 27 March 2017, Brightman co-headlined the concert tour Royal Christmas Gala, along with Gregorian, Mario Frangoulis, Narcis Iustin Ianău, and Fernando Varela.
 The tour consisted of 23 European dates on the months of November and December of that same year, centered around the festive season.